davidhoksza/bayescreen/README.md

 To analyze the model run:

 ```
-python analyze.py -m model.bm -f
+python analyze_model.py -m test/model.bm -f
 ```

 The output includes the following information:

 * General model information (list features, used fragment types, feature generator)
 * Importance of feature values in decreasing order.
-If the `-f` option is turned on, all the values are present, otherwise only the top 50 are listed.
+If the `-f` option is turned on, all the values are shown, otherwise only the top 50 are listed.

 ### Contributing